paulocantergiani/Automatic-Birthday-Email-Sender/README.md

-# Automatic Birthday Wisher 🎉
+# Birthday Mailer Bot 🎉

-This project is an **Automatic Birthday Wisher** built in Python.
+This project is an **Birthday Mailer Bot** built in Python.
 It reads birthdays from a CSV file and sends personalized birthday emails to the recipients on their special day.

 ## Features
 - Randomly selects one of the pre-defined email templates.